-Should you decide to go ahead with your mortgage, you'll need a telephone appointment with a dedicated Skipton Direct Mortgage Adviser who will help you complete your application.
+Should you decide to go ahead with your mortgage application, you'll need a telephone or video appointment with a dedicated Skipton Direct Mortgage Adviser.

 We'll prepare a Mortgage Illustration for you to consider, which will illustrate the cost of the mortgage, your monthly payments and any fees due.
 If you're happy after receiving your Mortgage Illustration, your application will go ahead.
 We will ask you to sign and return the pre-completed CNQ and application we sent to you after our conversation.